Data-based Transfer Stabilization in Linear Systems: Problem setup

 \begin{assumption} The target system is $\epsilon$-close to the source system, i.e, \eqref{eq:close} holds for some given positive $\epsilon$. \end{assumption}

 Clearly, an $\epsilon$ satisfying the above condition always exists.
 Hence, the assumption merely asks for knowing an upper bound of the norm on the left hand side of \eqref{eq:close}.
+This upper bound is treated as a priori knowledge, and explicitly appears in the proposed design procedure.
 Motivated by the preceding discussion, we formulate the following \textit{transfer stabilization} problem:

 \begin{problem} Let Assumption \ref{asp:rowRank} and Assumption \ref{asp:eps-close} hold, and the source and the target system satisfy the data-consistent sets in \eqref{eq:consistent}.
 Design a state feedback controller $u_T = K x_T$ that makes the closed-loop matrix $A_{T \star} + B_{T \star} K$ Schur stable. \end{problem}